 We know that we can set filters on columns and filter the data with just a click in Microsoft Excel.
-It can be done by clicking on the ‘Filter’ under “Data” tab.
+It can be done by clicking on the ‘Filter’ under the “Data” tab.
 Apart from just filtering the data based on columns, we can even filter the data set completely based on some conditions.
-Suppose, we want to filter the data set matching the certain criteria, then can be done using Advance Filter.
-In this article I will let you know how to use Advance Filter in Excel.
+Suppose we want to filter the data set matching the specific criteria, then it can be done using Advance Filter.
+In this article, I will let you know how to use Advance Filter in Excel.

 Let me explain this with the sample data of Employees.
 I have the data set containing Usual Hours Worked, Education in Years, Yearly Earnings, Sex and State.
 Now, I want to filter the data meeting the condition as follows,